Skip to Main Content

 For information on Maryland's main bay oxygen conditions, see Maryland's latest hypoxia report.

-• Temperature (°F) - Main Bay surface temperatures are around 84 (°F).
-River temperatures are holding in the 80s.
+• Temperature (°F) - Main Bay surface temperatures have cooled to the low 40's (°F).
+River temperatures have dropped to the upper 40's (°F).
 As recorded at the real-time NOAA and DNR buoys, daytime Bay water temperatures are as follows:

 • For the upper/mid-Bay: